 Physical Health Impact

-• Both burnout and depression can have physical health implications.
+• Physician burnout and depression can have physical health implications.
 Chronic stress associated with burnout may lead to physical symptoms, while depression is linked to changes in appetite, sleep disturbances, and other physical health issues.

 Response to Treatment